mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 **Question**: Hojo-san, there are so many references in [traditional practice] to evil karma.
 And when you talk, you’re talking about something much more basic, about acts and deeds that just are, and it’s very much broader than [that].
 But then at the very end of the last thing you said, I thought there was something like, when you came back to talk about karma, you said maybe it’s not so good, or something like that.
 What do you mean?
 Where is that coming right now?

-**Katagiri**: Well, [it is] not something good of your life which you have understood, [that] is just the picture of your life through the intellectual world.
+**Katagiri**: Well, [it is] not something good [for] your life which you have understood, [that] is just the picture of your life through the intellectual world.
 Don’t you think so?
 But [it is] the overall picture of your life in the dispassionate and imperturbable perspective.
 What is life?
 Is that life is understood only by the intellectual [sense]?
-No; by something more than intellectual.
+No, by something more than intellectual.
 So I think karma is not only the bad.
 But if you say, “I have bad karma,” that means simultaneously you have good karma too.
 That is the overall picture of karma you use.

-So what is karma? *[He laughs.]* So finally you don’t know.
+So what is karma? *[He laughs.]* Finally you don’t know.
 Karma is bad, or karma is good?
 Karma is neutral?
 No. It’s vast.

 I don’t know what karma is; but practically I can feel it, deeply.
 [There is] something about karma extending into the past, present, future.